LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/threaded_1.rst

 the goals generate an exception; the failure of one of the goals or an exception on the execution of one of the goals results in the termination of the remaining threads.
 The predicate call is true *iff* all goals are true.
-The predicate call fails if all goals fails.
-When one of the goals throw an exception, the predicate call re-throws that exception.
+The predicate call fails if all goals fail.
+When one of the goals throws an exception, the predicate call re-throws that exception.

 When the argument is a disjunction of goals, a call to this predicate